 What it does: Enrolling workers in benefits such as health insurance or a 401(k) and managing any changes thereafter have historically been painstaking processes for employers and employees alike.
 Benefits administration software helps streamline these processes and tracks data for cost and compliance purposes.

-When to adopt: Similar to performance management software (see above), benefits administration software sees peak purchases at the 251 to 500 employee size range.
+Benefits administration software sees peak purchases at the 501 to 1001 employee size range.

 Head here to begin your benefits administration software search.

 3 HR systems you need to OPTIMIZE your business

 This section is for firmly established businesses looking to optimize their HR operations or those with a very large number of employees.

 What it does: Onboarding software walks new hires through all the necessary steps to become full-fledged employees, from digitally signing important paperwork to completing new hire training tasks.
 These platforms also give newbies an early chance to interact with their manager and coworkers to be more comfortable and productive from day one.